 As part of the application process you must notify particular people of the application, such as close family members.
 This then gives these people the opportunity to object to the application – if they wish to do so.

-Following no objections, the Court of Protection considers the application and if approved, they will appoint you as a Deputy.
+Following no objections, the Court of Protection considers the application and if approved, they will appoint the Deputy.
 The appointment will be confirmed in an Order, which also sets out your responsibilities.
-This Order can then be sent to the relevant organisations and gives you the authority to communicate with them.
+This Order can then be sent to the relevant organisations and gives the Deputy authority to communicate with them.

 This process can sometimes take around 4 months.
-This can cause problems where bills need to be paid and no one has the authority (yet) to deal with the finances of a ‘protected party’, until a Deputy has been appointed.
+This can cause problems where bills need to be paid as no one has the authority (yet) to deal with the finances of a ‘Protected Party’, until a Deputy has been appointed.

-What are the costs when applying for deputyship?
+What are the costs when applying for a Deputyship?

-Fees include an application fee of £365 and supervision fee must be paid to the Office of the Public Guardian on an annual basis.
+Fees include an application fee of £371.00 and supervision fee must be paid to the Office of the Public Guardian on an annual basis.
 There is also a premium for a security bond.
-All fees are paid from the funds held by the ‘protected party’.
+All fees are paid from the funds held by the ‘Protected Party’.

 It is also very easy to make a mistake during the process.
 By working closely with a specialist Court of Protection Solicitor, who understands the difficulties you might be facing, they will have the expertise to guide you smoothly through the whole process.

-At Osborne Morris and Morgan, we can help you in all aspects when applying for deputyship.
-We will also support you in your role as Deputy, with tasks such as completing tax returns, preparing the annual Deputy Report, as well as liaising with the Local Authority.
+At Osborne Morris and Morgan, we can help you in all aspects when applying for a Deputyship.
+We can also support you in your role as Deputy, with tasks such as completing tax returns, preparing the annual Deputy Report, as well as liaising with the Local Authority.

 We are here to help you

-For more information about applying for deputyship, or to appoint one of our Court of Protection specialists, call us on 01525 378177 or contact us online.
+For more information about applying for a Deputyship, or to appoint one of our Court of Protection specialists, call us on 01525 378177 or contact us online.